 All Parties to a complaint under this policy, concerning any of the prohibited conduct, are entitled to fundamental fairness in the handling of the complaint.
 Individuals are encouraged to immediately report any prohibited conduct, as further discussed below.
 The College's processes for investigating and responding to reported, prohibited conduct are also outlined more fully below.
 The College shall use best efforts to resolve reports under this policy fairly, efficiently, and with reasonable promptness.
-Generally, the College seeks to achieve resolution within sixty (60) calendar days and to follow its specific timelines towards that goal; however, the College reserves the right to revise timelines and deviate as required or permitted by law, such as when considering any special or unusual circumstances.
+Generally, the College seeks to achieve resolution in a reasonably prompt manner (generally sixty (60) to one hundred and twenty (120) days) and follow stated timelines towards that goal.
+However, the College reserves the right to revise timelines and deviate for good cause and/or as required or permitted by law, such as may be required due to any special or unusual circumstances, or to ensure that the college's processes are fully followed and parties are fully afforded their rights.
 Any requirements for written notification under this policy will be carried out through College email, except that sensitive content (such as the Investigative Report discussed below) may be reviewed with individuals in person following an email invitation, either discretionarily or by the terms of this policy, and as permitted or required by law.